psalm/psalm-plugin-symfony/README.md

 ```

 This file path may change based on your Symfony version, file structure and environment settings.
-Default file for Symfony versions:
+Default files according to Symfony versions are:
 - Symfony 3: var/cache/dev/srcDevDebugProjectContainer.xml
 - Symfony 4: var/cache/dev/srcApp_KernelDevDebugContainer.xml
 - Symfony 5: var/cache/dev/App_KernelDevDebugContainer.xml

 Multiple container files can be configured.
-In this case, first valid file is taken into account.
+In this case, the first valid file is taken into account.
-If none of the given files is valid, configuration exception is thrown.
+If none of the given files is valid, a configuration exception is thrown.
 Example:

 ```xml